-To increase the representativeness of our simulations, and to test the robustness of our approach, we add atmospheric turbulence residuals to the phase maps.
-A state-of-the-art extreme adaptive optics (AO) is simulated using the COMPASS library \citep{Ferreira:18}, assuming a loop frequency of 3.5kHz, 2-frame delay, a 50$\times$50 deformable mirror (i.e., 2040 modes/valid actuators), a pyramid sensor with $5\lambda$/D of modulation (without noise).
-This yields a Strehl ratio of about 98\% at 2.2~$\mu$m, corresponding to a wavefront error (WFE) of about 50~nm rms.
-We sample the AO residuals at 10~Hz and we use a sequence of 10 consecutive phase screens by summing up the corresponding PSFs.
-We therefore simulate a 1-s exposure in the presence of a given amount of static NCPA.
-Results with data containing these AO residuals are shown in Sect.~\ref{sec:results_robust}.
+To increase the representativeness of our simulations and to test the robustness of our approach, we added atmospheric turbulence residuals to the phase maps.
+A state-of-the-art extreme adaptive optics (AO) was simulated using the COMPASS library \citep{Ferreira:18}, assuming a loop frequency of 3.5~kHz, 2-frame delay, a 50$\times$50 deformable mirror (i.e., 2040 modes/valid actuators), and a pyramid sensor with $5~\lambda$/D of modulation (without noise).
+This has yielded a Strehl ratio of about 98\% at 2.2~\textmu m, corresponding to a WFE of about 50~nm RMS.
+We sampled the AO residuals at 10~Hz and we used a sequence of ten consecutive phase screens by summing up the corresponding PSFs.
+We therefore simulated a 1-s exposure in the presence of a given amount of static NCPAs.
+The results with data containing these AO residuals are shown in Sect.~\ref{sec:results_robust}.

-To simulate a PSF obtained behind a VVC, we perform two propagations, one with $l_{p} = + 2$ and the other with $l_{p} = - 2$, to consider each circular polarization state.
-The downstream Lyot stop blocks 2\% of the outer pupil area.
-The resulting PSFs are then either summed up to reproduce the non-polarized case, or they are kept separate to consider the dual-polarization case.
-To simulate the SVC, only one such PSF is taken.
-The optical propagation is handled by the HEEPS package\footnote{\url{https://github.com/vortex-exoplanet/HEEPS}} \citep{Carlomagno:20}, which makes use of PROPER \citep{Krist:07}.
+To simulate a PSF obtained behind a VVC, we performed two propagations, one with $+l_p$ and the other with $-l_p$, to consider each circular polarization state.
+The downstream Lyot stop blocked 2\% of the outer pupil area (but the central obstruction was not oversized).
+The resulting PSFs were then either summed up to reproduce the nonpolarized case, or they were kept separate to consider the dual-polarization case.
+To simulate the SVC, only one such PSF was taken.
+The optical propagation was handled by the HEEPS package\footnote{\url{https://github.com/vortex-exoplanet/HEEPS}} \citep{Carlomagno:20}, which makes use of PROPER \citep{Krist:07}.
 Examples of generated phase maps and PSFs can be found in Fig.~\ref{fig:ex_vvc}.
-We then add photon noise to our PSFs, so that the signal-to-noise ratio (S/N) is defined as $ S/N = \sqrt{N_{\rm ph}}$, where $N_{\rm ph}$ is the number of photons.
-A square-root stretching operation is applied to the PSFs to help the CNN identify the speckle patterns.
-Finally, we normalize the PSFs with a min-max scaling to obtain flux in the range [0,1], which ensures the CNN is fed with same-scale quantities.
+We then added photon noise to our PSFs, so that the signal-to-noise ratio (S/N) was defined as $ S/N = \sqrt{N_{\rm ph}}$, where $N_{\rm ph}$ is the number of photons.
+A square-root stretching operation was applied to the PSFs to help the CNN identify the speckle patterns.
+Finally, we normalized the PSFs with a min-max scaling to obtain flux in the range [0,1], which ensured the CNN was fed with same-scale quantities.